haiwen/seafile-admin-docs/manual/config/shibboleth_authentication.md

 ```

 In the above config, the hash key is Shibboleth attribute name, the second element in the hash value is Seahub's property name.
-You can adjust the Shibboleth attribute name for your own needs. **_Note that you may have to change attribute-map.xml in your Shibboleth SP, so that the desired attributes are passed to Seahub.
-And you have to make sure the IdP sends these attributes to the SP._**
+You can adjust the Shibboleth attribute name for your own needs.

+!!! note "you may have to change attribute-map.xml in your Shibboleth SP, so that the desired attributes are passed to Seahub.
+And you have to make sure the IdP sends these attributes to the SP"

 We also added an option `SHIB_ACTIVATE_AFTER_CREATION` (defaults to `True`) which control the user status after shibboleth connection.
 If this option set to `False`, user will be inactive after connection, and system admins will be notified by email to activate that account.